santiment/academy/src/docs/santiment-queries/api-access/index.md

 #### API request arguments definition

-The `computeRawClickhouseQuery` accepts two arguments:
+The `runRawSqlQuery` accepts two arguments:

-- `query` - The SQL query to execute.
+- `sqlQueryText` - The SQL query to execute.
 The query must be a valid SQL query that can be executed against the Clickhouse database.
 The article [Writing SQL Queries](/santiment-queries/writing-sql-queries/) is a recommended read.
   The query allows for parametrization by using named parameters.
 Each parameter has a key and a value.
   The query contains the parameter name surrounded in double curly braces: `{{key}}`.
-- `parameters` - A stringified JSON object that contains the key-value pairs.
-When the SQL query is executed, the `{{key}}` templates are replaced with the corresponding values from the `parameters` object.
+- `sqlQueryParameters` - A stringified JSON object that contains the key-value pairs.
+When the SQL query is executed, the `{{key}}` templates are replaced with the corresponding values from the `sqlQueryParameters` map.

 #### API result fields interpretation